adamharley/torch-docker/README.md

 If copying an existing world, make sure to change the path of `<LoadWorld>` in `SpaceEngineers-Dedicated.cfg` to `Z:\torch-server\Instance\Saves\`.
 If you want to create a world within the Torch GUI, change `<Autostart>` to false in `Torch.cfg`, remove the `-autostart` flag in supervisord.conf and restart.

-**Warning:** This image is experimental and initial testing shows performance to be a fraction of running under Windows.
-Don't use it for production use.
+**Warning:** This image is experimental.
+Performance appears to be optimal with 4 vCPUs made available, 8 actually causes performance to drop.
+Wine is weird.

 Ports
 -----